kitab-project-org/kitab-project-org.github.io/_posts/2024-06-14-New-Release-of-the-KITAB’s-Open-Access-T.md

 tags:
 - releases
 - news
-title: "New Release of the KITAB\u2019s Open Access Text Reuse Data, version 2023.1.8"
+title: "Text Reuse Data Release, version 2023.1.8"

 ---
 A new version of KITAB's text reuse data is now available to download at [Zenodo](https://zenodo.org/records/11501559), an Open Science platform that supports Open Access.
 The current release features 1,641,766 CSV files of pairwise (book-to-book) text reuse alignments with a total of 51,491,084 alignments between 8,600 books, authored by 3,306 authors.
 The release also features book-to-book statistics.